DataDrake/wiki-that/README.md

 # wiki-that
-A custom MediaWiki parser which generates HTML partials for use in the Engineering Design Guide and Environment (EDGE), developed at the Rochester Institute of Technology.
+A custom MediaWiki lexer which generates HTML partials for use in the Engineering Design Guide and Environment (EDGE), developed at the Rochester Institute of Technology.
 This library does adapts the WikiMedia Foundation MediaWiki grammar